krumedia/winzig-dak/README.md

 This is winzig-dak a fork of mini-dak.

-Both are partial and lightweight reimplementation of dak (Debian Archive Kit) in shell script and with no database dependencies, "designed" to host small Debian repositories.
+Both are partial and leightweight reimplementation of dak (Debian Archive Kit) in shell script and with no database dependencies, "designed" to host small Debian repositories.